swesterveld/udacity-nd004-p5-linux-server-configuration/README.md

 catalog.silwesterveld.com  : ok=11   changed=8    unreachable=0    failed=0
 ```

+Ansible executes these tasks on the right machine, because it's listed in the
+given inventory file.

 It takes about half a minute until this playbook is finished.
 After these
 preparations, all the required deployments are done by a different playbook.